Andrew-O39/FolioCite/docs/user_guide.md

 ---

-## 🔍 Searching for a Book
+## 🔍 Searching for a Source

-1. Go to **Search** from the navigation bar.
-2. Enter a **book title**, **author**, or **ISBN**.
+On the homepage:

+1. Enter your search query
+   - For **books**: title, author, or ISBN
+   - For **articles**: title, author, or DOI
+2. Choose what you are searching for:
+   - **Book**
+   - **Journal article**
-3. Select the desired citation style:
+3. Choose your citation style:
    - APA (7th)
    - MLA (9th)
    - Chicago
    - Harvard
    - Vancouver
 4. Click **Search**.

-You will see up to 5 matching books, each with:
+Search results will show:

+### For Books:
 - Title
 - Authors
+- Publisher (if available)
 - Year
-- Book cover (if available)
+- Book cover

-- “Select this book” button
+### For Articles:
+- Title
+- Authors
+- Journal
+- Volume/issue
+- Pages
+- DOI

+Click **Select this item** to continue.

 ---

-## ✏️ Confirming Book Details
+## ✏️ Confirming Source Details

-After selecting a book, you will be taken to a **confirmation page**.
+After selecting a result, you'll see a **confirmation page**.

-Here you can edit:
+This page lets you edit metadata before generating the citation.

+### For Books:
 - Title
 - Authors
 - Year
 - Publisher
-- Place of publication
+- Place

+### For Articles:
+- Title
+- Authors
+- Journal
+- Year
+- Volume
+- Issue
+- Pages
+- DOI

-Review the details and correct anything that looks wrong.
+Fix anything that looks incorrect, then click:

-When ready, click:

 ### **Generate citation**